-The next round of granting for The Charis Foundation will take place near the end of January, 2015.
-The deadline for receiving grant applications will be January 15, 2015.
+The next round of granting for The Charis Foundation will take place near the end of May, 2015.
+The deadline for receiving grant applications is May 1, 2015.
 Please see the Apply section of our website for completing your funding request.

 Bob was born in Brantford, Ontario, son of the late Samuel and Denta Bernardo.
 After graduating from Brantford Collegiate Institute, he earned an M.B.A. degree from the University of Western Ontario.
 He developed a keen interest in finance and later received his degree as a Chartered Financial Analyst.